EXCLUSIVE-Senior Indonesian officials targeted by spyware last year – sources

 Within weeks of Apple's notification in November last year, the U.S. government added NSO to the Department of Commerce's 'entity list,' which makes it harder for U.S. companies to do business with it, after determining that the firm's phone-hacking technology had been used by foreign governments to "maliciously target" political dissidents around the world.

-(Reporting by Fanny Potkin in Singapore, Tom Allard in Jakarta, Kate Lamb in Sydney and Christopher Bing in Washington Editing by Bill Rigby)
+(Reporting by Fanny Potkin in Singapore, Tom Allard in Jakarta, Kate Lamb in Sydney and Christopher Bing in Washington; Additional reporting by Jakarta bureau; Editing by Bill Rigby)

 ((Fanny.Potkin@thomsonreuters.com;))